bufbuild/protobuf-es/MANUAL.md

 - `case`: The name of the selected field
 - `value`: The value of the selected field

 This property is always defined on the message—similar to the way map or repeated fields are always defined.
-By default, it's `{case: undefined}`.

-In our example, `result.case` can be either `"number"`, `"error"`, or `undefined`.
+In our example, `result.case` can be either `"number"`, `"error"`, or `""`.
 If a field is selected, the property `result.value` contains the value of the selected field.